sami-alaloosi/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+Line 53 when the function accessed the name variable from outside the function's scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name is always the same because it been defined outside the function' scope (the function only uses the name and doesnt manipulate it ).The newRoll number always change when we recall the functions because it been created inside the function.

 c.
 What is the lexical scope of `newRoll`?

+newRoll will not be accessible outside the personalDice function.

 ### Task 2c - Exit Ticket